 The gNB-CU determines to initiate L1/L2 inter-cell mobility configuration.

-WA: The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the gNB-DU containing the target candidate cells.
-FFS: whether parallel UE Context Modification procedure should be used rather than a candidate list in a single message.
+The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the gNB-DU.
+The UE CONTEXT MODIFICATION REQUST message is sent for each candidate cell.

-WA: If the request for configuring L1/L2 inter-cell mobility is accepted, the gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message including the generated lower layer RRC configurations of the accepted target candidate cell(s).
+If the request for configuring L1/L2 inter-cell mobility is accepted, the gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message including the generated lower layer RRC configurations of the accepted target candidate cell.
+The response message is sent for each requested candidate cell.

 The gNB-CU sends a DL RRC MESSAGE TRANSFER message to the gNB-DU, which includes a generated RRCReconfiguration message with the L1/L2 inter-cell mobility configuration, which may contain a configuration per target candidate (e.g. including the lower layer RRC configurations of the candidate cells for L1/L2 inter-cell mobility.
 Details are FFS).